Find Affordable College Courses

 Providence, RI

 A rank of #3 on this year’s list means Brown University is a great place for health professions students.
-Located in the city of Providence, Brown is a private not-for-profit school with a fairly large student population.
+Located in the city of Providence, Brown is a private not-for-profit college with a fairly large student population.

 Health Professions majors at Brown take out an average of $15,000 in student loans while working on their egree.

-Read full report on Health Professions at Brown University
+Full Health Professions at Brown University Report

 #4